Skip to main content

 Cuisinart Indoor/Outdoor Electric Grill, 2-in-1 Portable BBQ with Nonstick Cooking Surface, Electric Grill Outdoor with Adjustable Heat, Stand/Tabletop Options for Cookouts, Barbecues, Small Spaces

-• VERSATILE USE: PERFECT FOR INDOOR AND OUTDOOR COOKING ANYTIME, ANYWHERE.
+• VERSATILE USE: PERFECT FOR INDOOR AND OUTDOOR GRILLING FLEXIBILITY!

-• EASY SETUP: ASSEMBLE IN UNDER 10 MINUTES-NO TOOLS REQUIRED!
+• EASY SETUP: READY TO GRILL IN UNDER 10 MINUTES-NO TOOLS NEEDED!

 BUY & SAVE